irgiob/tetris-ai-9000/README.md

 Version 6: Removed next piece visibility, to improve the speed.
 Also changed it so the program scans every line instead of every two lines.
 With numerous other small optimizations, the program can now reach the max level without any issues every time.

-Version 7: Updated to be compatible with the Jstris Tetris website, an online Tetris platform that supports multiplayer play
+Version 7: Updated to be compatible with the Jstris Tetris website, an online Tetris platform that supports multiplayer play.
+This version is able to utilize the look-ahead pieces unlike previous versions.
+This version also adds automatic loading of display settings so you don't have to edit the code manually.

 ## libraries used
 - numpy: generally important for any AI or machine learning program to create arrays